cloudant/sync-android/doc/encryption.md

     ```java
     // Security risk here: hard-coded key.
     // We recommend using java.util.SecureRandom to generate your key, then
-    // storing securely or retreiving it from elsewhere.
+    // storing securely or retrieving it from elsewhere.
     // Or use AndroidKeyProvider, which does this for you.
     byte[] key = "testAKeyPasswordtestAKeyPassword".getBytes();
     KeyProvider keyProvider = new SimpleKeyProvider(key);